gillcaleb/resume_blog/_posts/starlink.md

 Ok ok enough backstory already.
 The idea for this project was to use the publically available TLE (Two Line Element) data on a handy website called [`Celestrak`](https://celestrak.org/NORAD/elements/gp.php?GROUP=starlink&FORMAT=tle) to generate the real-time positions of every satellite in the Starlink constellation.
 For those of us who aren't orbital mechanics wizards, the python PyEphem module makes this kind of predictive analysis relatively trivial to do.

-Because I'm a very visual person, I wanted to be able to disply this data somewhere useful, so I used the KML (keyhole markup language) library in Python to generate a file that would be able to render in Google Earth.
+Because I'm a very visual person, I wanted to be able to display this data somewhere useful, so I used the KML (keyhole markup language) library in Python to generate a file that would be able to render in Google Earth.

 Using a relatively basic Django setup (forgive my lack of a ~fancy frontend), I was then able to serve this file every few seconds to achieve a real-time update of the consetellation in Google Earth.
 Check it out: